 When the doors are locked and the RKE transmitter is within 1 m (3 ft) of the driver door handle, pressing the lock/unlock button on the driver door handle will unlock the driver door.
 If the lock/unlock button is pressed again within five seconds, all passenger doors will unlock.
+Pull the door handle to unlatch the door.

-Driver Side Shown, Passenger Similar Pressing the lock/unlock button will cause all doors to lock if any of the following occur:
+Driver Side Shown, Passenger Similar

+Pressing the lock/unlock button will cause all doors to lock if any of the following occur: